Prescribing the behavior of Weil-Petersson geodesics in the moduli space of Riemann surfaces: Stable hierarchy paths

 In summary in all of the above cases we verified that (\ref{eq : EYEW}) holds.
 Thus as we explained earlier the lemma follows from Helly's Theorem in dimension one. \end{proof} We can now complete the proof of Theorem \ref{thm : narrowhull}.
-For any $P\in \Sigma_{\epsilon}(\mu^{-},\mu^{+})$ Lemma \ref{lem : nhullsubsurfbd} provides $d>0$ and $\hat{j}\in [m,n]$ such that the inequality (\ref{eq : dXrjpbd}) $d_{X}(\rho(\hat{j}),P)\leq d$ holds for every non-annular subsurface $X \subseteq S$.
+Lemma \ref{lem : nhullsubsurfbd} provides $d>0$ depending on $\epsilon$ and $A$, so that for any $P\in \Sigma_{\epsilon}(\mu^{-},\mu^{+})$ there is a $j_{P}\in [m,n]$ such that

+for every essential non-annular subsurface $X\subseteq S$.
 Let the threshold constant in the distance formula (\ref{eq : dsf}) be $\max\{M_{1},d\}$.
 Let $\Delta$ be the additive constant in the distance formula corresponding to this threshold constant.
-Then
+Then by the above inequality the distance formula gives us